sillevl/course-software-engineering/ruby_in_twenty_minutes.md

 => :say_bye
 ```

-The new keyword here is class.
+The new keyword here is `class`.
 This defines a new class called Greeter and a bunch of methods for that class.
-Also notice @name.
+Also notice `@name`.
 This is an instance variable, and is available to all the methods of the class.
-As you can see it’s used by say_hi and say_bye.
+As you can see it’s used by `say_hi` and `say_bye`.

 So how do we get this Greeter class set in motion?
 Create an object.